-key Description "keyUsage" The keyUsage X509 extension. "extendedKeyUsa eyUsag The extendedKeyUsage X509 extension. "desc" A human-readable description, shows up with "sing_cert -h" and in the webin- terface profile selection. "subject" The default subject to use.
+key Description "keyUsage" The keyUsage X509 extension. "extendedKeyUsa "extendedKeyUsag Ehe extendedKeyUsage X509 extension. "desc" A human-readable description, shows up with "sing_cert -h" and in the webin- terface profile selection. "subject" The default subject to use.
 If ommited, CA_DEFAULT_SUBJECT is used. "cn_in_san" If to include the CommonName in the subjectAltName by default.
-The default value is True.
+The default value is True. "ocsp_no_check" Set to True to include the OCSPNoCheck flag.
+Only makes sense for OCSP responder certificates.